idezentas/marquee-scroller-tr/README.md

 * The information to be displayed in the marquee has been moved to the Display Settings page.
 * PlatformIO build feature has been added.
 * LittleFS is used instead of SPIFFS.
-* Firmware Update feature on the web page has been deleted.

 ## NOTICE
 The latest version of Marquee Scroller 3.01 works with **ESP8266 Core 3.0.2** -- if you are upgrading from Marquee Scroller 2.X version this may require you to enter in all your API Keys and settings.
 Always meake sure you have coppied all your API keys somewhere before updating.
 The ESP8266 Core 3.0.2 uses the newer FS (file system) that may require a fresh start on the configuration.